AWeirdDev/researches/README.md

 search("Who invented papers?")
 ```

-<sub><sup>1</sup> In context, this refers to raw/unformatted data and contents. `researches` does not clean them up for you, and it's not guranteed to be 100% human-readable.
+<sub><sup>1</sup> For context, this refers to raw/unformatted data and contents. `researches` does not clean them up for you, and it's not guranteed to be 100% human-readable.
 However, feeding to LLMs may help as most of them use word-level tokenizers.</sub>

 ## Requirements
 - A decent computer